 Pertemps Final Handicap Hurdle

-A Grade 3 race that is open to horses aged five and over, the Pertemps Final Handicap Hurdle is run over two miles, seven furlongs and 213 yards.
+A Premier Handicap race that is open to horses aged five and over, the Pertemps Final Handicap Hurdle is run over two miles, seven furlongs and 213 yards.
 It takes place on the New Course and there are twelve hurdles to be jumped during it.
 The race was established in 1974 as a replacement for the George Duller Handicap Hurdle.
 It has enjoyed numerous sponsors over the years, including Pertemps since 2002.

 The Stayers’ Hurdle